 How does deferring affect my financial aid package?

 If you have received an offer for federal or institutional financial aid, there is no guarantee that the same amount of money will be available for you when you actually enroll.
 Financial aid is distributed based on your and your family’s financial situation, which constantly fluctuates.
 Some schools will hold your institutional scholarship award and recalculate the rest of your package during your gap year, while others will require you to completely reapply for financial aid.
 Submitting the Free Application for Federal Student Aid (FAFSA) each year is in your best interest; it is released on October 1.
-Input details about your and your parent’s financial information; this information is in turn passed to your school.

 Applying to College During a Gap Year

 Waiting to apply to college (or reapplying to college next year) is an option that appeals to students who are undecided about their prospective schools and those who want to use their gap years to become more competitive applicants for the next round of applications.
 While applying to college in high school will make your gap year less stressful, it’s okay if you decide to apply later.

 How do I simplify my college applications if I decide to apply during my gap year?

 If a student elects to wait until a gap year to apply for college, organization and timing are key.
 A student spends their gap year exploring the Amazon is going to have a lot of trouble submitting an application from the rainforest.
 An AmeriCorps volunteer or someone on a program with regular internet access is going to have more luck.
 This is where timing comes in.
 Ask teachers for recommendations before leaving town, keep a notebook full of ideas for personal essays and draft them on paper if necessary, and maintain a list of everything required for each application (and the deadlines) to stay on track.

 You should also familiarize yourself with the process of applying to college so that there’ll be no surprises when you’re filling out applications.
 You can learn about college applications here.